Show All Answers

 Town ordinances no longer require pets to be registered in the Town of Trophy Club.
 However, there is a value in having dogs registered in the database system.
 Why register your dog?
 Trophy Club utilizes a database where the information from your registration form is inputted.
-In just the last three months, TCPD Animal Control Officer, Kristyn Dobson, has successfully found a dog’s owner based on the description of the dog and the cross-street locations where the dog was found through a query in the database.
-The dog was registered but not wearing its tags.
 This database is very robust and it can be accessed from all police vehicle computers.
 The goal is to get your pets home as quickly as possible and registration can make a difference AND it’s FREE to Trophy Club Residents.
-For more information on registering your pet please visit our Animal Control page or contact Kristyn Dobson.
+For more information on registering your pet please visit our Animal Control page or contact Brian Hall, TCPD Animal Control Officer.

 Trophy Club Animal Shelter impound fees are currently ten dollars a day.
-For more information please visit our Animal Control page or contact TCPD Animal Control Officer, Kristyn Dobson.
+For more information please visit our Animal Control page or contact TCPD Animal Control Officer, Brian Hall.

 Trophy Club Animal Control works hard to return lost animals to their homes.
-If your pet is missing, please call 682-237-2969 or email the Animal Control Officer the information and a picture if available.
+If your pet is missing, please call 682-237-2969 or email Brian Hall, TCPD Animal Control Officer the information and a picture if available.